8YBY8sd/cse15l-lab-reports/lab-report-1-week-2.md

 If you're not the first time to connect this server, your terminal should looks like this after you enter the password:![Image](https://8yby8sd.github.io/cse15l-lab-reports/sshlogin.png)

-Now your terminal is connected to a computer in the CSE basement, and any commands you run will run on that computer.
-We call your computer the client and the computer in the basement the server based on how you are connected.
+Now your terminal is connected to server.

 >Trying Some Commands